tomhrr/cosh/doc/all.md

 ### Basic usage

+The `cosh` executable will start an interactive shell when it is run without arguments:

+    user@host:/$ cosh
+    /$

+(The remaining examples will omit the directory from the beginning of the prompt.)

 All `String`s are quoted by default.
 The semicolon character will cause the definition associated with the last string on the stack to be
 executed: